woocommerce/woocommerce/readme.txt

 = 2.1 - x =
 * Tweak - Searching for SKU in admin panel can also be done via lowercase 'sku:' instead of just 'SKU:'
+* Fix - Cast term_id as int in product data write panel that will resolve issues with numerical attributes
 * Refactor - Taken out Piwik integration, use http://wordpress.org/extend/plugins/woocommerce-piwik-integration/ from now on
 * Refactor - Taken out ShareYourCart integration, use http://wordpress.org/extend/plugins/shareyourcart/ from now on